mdnoyonhossain/HealthCare-Server/README.md

-# 🏥 PH HealthCare – Server
+# HealthCare – Server

-**PH HealthCare** is a backend system for a robust healthcare management web application.
+**HealthCare** is a backend system for a robust healthcare management web application.
 It is built to simplify and secure the interactions between patients, doctors, and administrators.
 This repository handles APIs, authentication, appointment management, real-time communication (via WebRTC), medical data processing, and more.

 ---